-Bobby Guerra has fought in Austin to bring projects to our area that will benefit people’s lives for generations.
-Guerra co-authored legislation that brought the new medical school to McAllen, so Rio Grande Valley residents have advanced learning opportunities.
-The University of Texas-Rio Grande Valley connects Cameron and Hidalgo County; this institution provides more jobs and educational opportunities for our children and families; transform the Rio Grande Valley’s education system, provide new research institutions, and be home to a first-class medical school.
+I am proud to support The University of Texas-Rio Grande Valley, which connects Cameron and Hidalgo County; this institution provides more jobs and educational opportunities for our children and families; transforms the Rio Grande Valley’s education system, provides new research institutions, and is home to a first-class medical school.

-Bobby authored House bill 3761, Border Agricultural Inspection Training Program which will allow the Texas Department of Agriculture to explore the possibility of supplementing federal customs & border protection officers with ag inspectors at the ports of entry on the border.
-This will significantly shorten wait times for a product whose shelf life demands that every hour count.
+I’ve been working for the agricultural community since I was first elected to the Texas House.
+In 2013, I authored House Bill 3761, which evaluated the feasibility of a Border Agricultural Inspection Training Program which would allow the Texas Department of Agriculture to explore supplementing federal customs & border protection officers with agricultural inspectors at the ports of entry on the border.
+This would significantly shorten wait times for a product whose shelf life demands that every hour count.

-During the 83rd session, Bobby passed House Bill 3714, Small business Advisory Panel which establishes a task force of qualified individuals to review difficulties encountered by small businesses with the regulatory system and to ensure information for small businesses is provided in plain language to the public.
+During the 83rd session, I passed House Bill 3714, which establishes a task force of qualified individuals to review difficulties encountered by small businesses with the regulatory system and to ensure information for small businesses is provided in plain language to the public.
 The advisory panel will report policy recommendations to the legislature and also to the Governor on small business and promotional opportunities; recommend improvements in state-funded programs; identify state laws, programs and policies that may need state change; and work on special projects assigned by the Governor.

-Rep. Guerra will continue the efforts of Senator Hinojosa in ensuring state law enforcement officials have the tools they need to combat drug trafficking along our borders.
+We must keep our families safe.
+I will continue working with local officials and law enforcement to ensure that they have the tools they need to combat drug trafficking along our borders.

 Why Choose R. D. Bobby Guerra?

 Born in Edinburg, Bobby graduated from Pan American University in 1977 with a double major in biology and chemistry.
-But then his life took a different path as he went to work as a news reporter and anchor for KRGV-TV Channel 5.
-Tracking down the headline stories, Bobby was known for bringing serious attention to the challenges that faced the Valley and to the strength of the human spirit as regular people rose to the challenge to move our community forward.
+Instead of pursuing science, he became a news reporter and anchor for KRGV-TV Channel 5.
+Tracking down the headline stories, Bobby was known for bringing serious attention to the challenges that faced the Valley, focused on the strength of the human spirit and inspired when regular people rose to the challenge to move our community forward.